June 22, 2026No Comments

 Best Apps to Save Money UK 2026: The Ones We Actually Use

-Last updated: 22 April 2026
+Last updated: 10 June 2026

 There are hundreds of money-saving apps in the UK app stores.
 Most of them are rubbish.
-The best apps to save money are the ones we've tested over the past few years, narrowed down and kept on our phones because they genuinely work.
+The best apps to save money are the ones we've tested over the past few years, narrowed down and kept on our phones because they actually work.
 No fluff, no apps we downloaded once and forgot about.
 Just the ones that earned a permanent spot.

 Between the team we've got about 12 money apps installed.
 Half of them we actually use.
 The other half sit there judging us.
 We tried about 20 apps before settling on this list.
 Some were too fiddly.
 Some had great ideas but terrible execution.
-A couple were genuinely brilliant but shut down.
+A couple were brilliant but shut down.
 These are the survivors.

 This article is for informational purposes only and does not constitute financial advice.
 Some apps in this list offer savings and investment features.
 Your capital may be at risk.
 CoolCuration is not authorised by the Financial Conduct Authority.
-Many of the links below are referral links, which means we may earn a small reward if you sign up.
-This costs you nothing and in most cases gives you a bonus too.
+This article contains affiliate or referral links.
+If you click through and sign up I may earn a commission or referral bonus at no extra cost to you.
+It does not affect my editorial view.

 Read more